cpt-max/Docs/Migrating shaders to ShaderConductor.md

 <br>

 ## Bool parameters get converted to int
 Boolean shader parameters are represented by integers in GLSL.
-As a consequence the parameter type in the effect's parameter collection will be EffectParameterType.Int32.
+As a consequence, the parameter type in the effect's parameter collection will be EffectParameterType.Int32.
 In DirectX that same parameter will be of type EffectParameterType.Bool.
-Generally you won't notice this difference, because the standard pattern for setting bool parameters still works, even though under the hood it's an int:
+Generally you won't notice this difference, because the standard pattern for setting bool parameters still works, even though, under the hood it's an int:
 ```C#
 effect.Parameters["EnableLighting"].SetValue(true);
 ```
-You will notice the difference if you reflect on the parameter type though.
+You will notice the difference, if you reflect on the parameter type, though.
 A shader editor might do such a thing in order to create a checkbox for booleans, and a value field for integers.
-Hopefully this limitation can be resolved in the future.
+Hopefully, this limitation can be resolved in the future.

 <br><br><br>
 <hr>